rrmanzano/maui-bindableproperty-generator/README.md

 - ✅ Simple implementation - Done
 - ✅ Custom property name - Done
-- 🔲 Custom Parameters - In Progress
+- ✅ Custom Parameters - Done
 - ✅ OnChanged method - Done
-- 🔲 Property Accessibility - Pending
+- ✅ OnChanged method overloading - Done

 ## Extra info
 This repo is using part of the code of [CodeWriter](https://github.com/SaladLab/CodeWriter "CodeWriter") to generate the CSharp files, thanks to the author.